rtl8723bs — WiFi Heap Overflow in the Linux Kernel

 +}

 Three series went to the staging mailing list.
-Series 1 (v6) covered both the OnAuthClient() heap overflow and the missing frame length guards — the frame length patch followed after Dan Carpenter's review of the overflow fix.
-Series 2 (v2) fixed the HT_caps_handler() OOB write and the OnAssocRsp() IE loop OOB read.
-Series 3 (v3) fixed the remaining IE parsing loops in update_beacon_info(), issue_assocreq(), and join_cmd_hdl(), plus the one-byte WPA IE overflow in rtw_cfg80211_set_wpa_ie(), with Reviewed-by from Luka Gejak.
+Series 1 (v8) covered the OnAuthClient() heap overflow, the client-side frame length checks, and the AP-side frame length guards in OnAuth() — by v8, the earlier patches had already landed in Greg's tree and only the OnAuth() fix remained.
+Series 2 (v5) fixed the HT_caps_handler() OOB write, the OnAssocRsp() IE loop OOB read, a truncated frame guard before the fixed-field reads, and the WMM length guard.
+Series 3 (v5) fixed the remaining IE parsing issues in update_beacon_info(), bwmode_update_check(), issue_assocreq(), join_cmd_hdl(), and rtw_get_wps_ie(), plus the one-byte WPA IE overflow in rtw_cfg80211_set_wpa_ie(), with Reviewed-by from Luka Gejak.

 All changes are in drivers/staging/rtl8723bs/: